Know Acceptance Rates of World's Top Colleges

-Nowadays, getting into good colleges in US is very hard, along with that the acceptance rates of colleges are going down.
+Nowadays, getting into good colleges in the US is very hard.
+Along with that, the acceptance rates of colleges are going down.
 Along with applying to universities, students also must focus on their academics and their extracurriculars.
-Students have immense pressure on them and applying to colleges should not be one of them.
-There are several factors involved when it comes to applying to colleges; having a counsellor reduces this stress.
-We will discuss the college admission data, how applications are processed and the application theme in general and what students need to do to get admissions in good colleges.
+Students have immense pressure on them, and applying to colleges should not be one of them.
+There are several factors involved in applying to colleges; having a counselor reduces this stress.
+We will discuss the college admission data, how applications are processed, the application theme in general, and what students need to do to get admissions to good colleges.

-Thus, to have a better chance at getting into one of these top colleges you need a counsellor.
-A counsellor will help you through all the requirements for admissions that will help you get accepted in good colleges.
+Thus, to have a better chance at getting into one of these top colleges, you need a counselor.
+A counselor will help you through all the requirements for admissions that will help you get accepted into good colleges.

 How applications are processed